ynshung/better-yt-shorts/README.md

 Control your YouTube Shorts just like a normal YouTube video!
 Features include progress bar, seeking, playback speed, auto skip and more.
 You can also customize the keybinds to your liking!

+## Notice: Chrome Web Store Policy Violation

+We're working on bringing the extension back due to the violation of the use of YouTube Shorts logo.
+The new version will be submitted for review and hopefully will be updated as soon as possible.
+The current workaround is to load the extension right from this GitHub repository.
+We thank you for your patience.

 * Chrome Extension: https://chrome.google.com/webstore/detail/better-youtube-shorts/icnidlkdlledahfgejnagmhgaeijokcp
 * Firefox Add-on: https://addons.mozilla.org/en-US/firefox/addon/better-youtube-shorts